-AccuWeather Forecast: Saturday Evening
+AccuWeather Forecast: Saturday evening

-VIDEO: Meteorologist Sandhya Patel has your AccuWeather Forecast
+VIDEO: Meteorologist Drew Tuma has your AccuWeather forecast

-We are in our usual summer pattern which means the fog at the coast will move across the bay overnight.
-It will linger well into the afternoon near the beaches.
-All other areas will see sunshine.
+Fog along the coast tonight will spill into the Bay.
+Lows drop into the low 50s to low 60s.

+For the SF Marathon Sunday morning, expect fog and some drizzle giving way to some peeks of sun later in the morning, with temperatures in the mid-50s.

 Radar: LiveDoppler7 radar images